chiemeliecoder/Computersystems-monorepo/PracticumV2/readme.md

 Error handled

-If the allocation of memory has failed in the dramAllocate function, then the function will exit with an error message.
+The allocation of memory has failed in the dramAllocate function, then the function will exit with an error message.
 The code you provided already has the proper error handling for this case, which is to print an error message and exit the program with a failure status.

 If you want to handle this error in a different way, you could modify the error message or change the exit status.
 For example, you could change the exit status to a non-negative integer to indicate a specific error code.
 Or you could print a different error message to provide more information about the failure.